Natural Mole Repellent for Lawns

 A Lawn Less Hospitable to Moles

-After the application of mole-repellent granules and grub control, you can expect to see less evidence of mole activity.
+After applying mole-repellent granules and grub control, you can expect to see less evidence of mole activity.